X01XX/forth-memory-management/README.md

   gforth example3.fs -e bye   \ Shows lists of lists of regions.

-  gforth example4.fs -e bye   \ Shows a struct-aware print of items on a stack, for debugging.
+  gforth example4.fs -e bye   \ Shows a struct-aware print of items on the Forth stack, for debugging.
 </pre>

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct space available during the program run,